eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	of the semantics of a specific domain (in the information context as abstract structures \cite{WikipediaContributors2018y}) and
 	defines the scope of the model
+	- "Includes high-level data constructs" that are used to create architectural descriptions in layperson terms
+		\cite{WikipediaContributors2018y}.
+	- Avoids technical names to facilitate understanding of the architectural description's data basis
+		\cite{WikipediaContributors2018y}.
+	- "May not be normalized" \cite{WikipediaContributors2018y}.
 + logical data model (or logical schema \cite{WikipediaContributors2018y}), which describes the semantics of a conceptual model for "a particular data manipulation technology", in terms of (relational)